"What Should I Look for in a Church and When Should I Leave One?"

 This temptation toward conditional relationships that Messiacize each other is one of many such human-empowered perversions of God’s created order that show why it is essential to ensure that our faith in Christ is entirely and exclusively founded upon and sustained by the power of God’s actually-saving-grace.
 The gospel is empowered by grace when it is initiated by God’s lovingkindness (Deuteronomy 7:6-8, 12-13; Ephesians 1:3-14), rooted in the historical reality (1 Corinthians 15:1-8) of the transfer of Christ’s perfect righteousness—earned under the law and imputed to undeserving sinners (Genesis 3:15; Romans 1:16-17; 4:4-17; 5:15-17; 1 Corinthians 1:26-31; 2 Corinthians 5:17; Ephesians 2:8-10; Philippians 3:8-11)—and applied by the regenerating work of the Holy Spirit (Jeremiah 31:33; Ezekiel 36:26-27; 37:9, 14; John 1:12-13; 3:3, 5-8 (cf. Ecclesiastes 11:5); 6:63; Titus 3:5; 1 Peter 1:3, 23).

-You may hear from some Christian traditions that the church created the Bible.
-Roman Catholics, for example, hold to this conviction as warrant for their claim to be the one true apostolic church that is authoritative over against the Scriptures and orthodox interpretation thereof.8 But that is a myopic misunderstanding of the essential character of the Bible as divinely preserved and inspired revelation (2 Peter 1:19-21; 2 Timothy 3:14-16).
+But that is a myopic misunderstanding of the essential character of the Bible as divinely preserved and inspired revelation (2 Peter 1:19-21; 2 Timothy 3:14-16).
 The truth is exactly the opposite—the Word of God is the power that created and sustains the church.
 In fact, we see the power of God’s Word from the very beginning in that He:

 The church is no more a human-initiated entity than is a Christian (John 3:3, 5-8).
 It is God’s Word that does the work of calling us to Himself, individually and corporately.

-If it is the truth of God’s Word in various forms (see Brown Bags & Bibles episodes #61 and #62) that does His work, then preaching is faithful and in continuity with God’s purposes when it involves opening, reading, explaining, and applying the Scriptures as God has revealed them to us.
-This expository approach is fundamental because it ensures God’s Spirit—and not human wisdom—is the operative change agent in hearers’ hearts.9 Numerous important principles follow.10
+If it is the truth of God’s Word in various forms (see Brown Bags & Bibles episodes #61 and #62) that does His work, then preaching is faithful and in continuity with God’s purposes when it involves opening, reading, explaining, and applying the Scriptures as God has revealed them to us.[11]
+This expository approach is fundamental because it ensures God’s Spirit—and not human wisdom—is the operative change agent in hearers’ hearts.[12]
+Numerous important principles follow.[13]

 Expository preaching is trusting that God’s purposes in giving His people His Word include how He intends to lead and guide them.